scalikejdbc/scalikejdbc/readme.md

-# ScalikeJDBC - Wrapped JDBC for Scala
+# ScalikeJDBC - SQL-Based DB Access Library for Scala

 ## Just write SQL

-This is a thin JDBC wrapper library which just uses `java.sql.PreparedStatement` internally.
+ScalikeJDBC is a SQL-based DB access library for Scala developers.
+This library just wraps operations using `java.sql.PreparedStatement` internally and provides you easy-to-use APIs.

-Users only need to write SQL and map from `java.sql.ResultSet` objects to Scala objects.
-It's pretty simple, really.

-If you want simple mappers, please also try scalikejdbc-mapper-generator.
+Users do nothing other than writing SQL and mapping from `java.sql.ResultSet` objects to Scala values.
+If you want to create mapper modules easily, also take a look at scalikejdbc-mapper-generator.

 https://github.com/seratch/scalikejdbc/tree/master/scalikejdbc-mapper-generator

 ## Supported RDBMS

-Passed all the unit tests with the following RDBMS.
+We never release without passing all the unit tests with the following RDBMS.

 - PostgreSQL
 - MySQL